6 Steps to Encourage Good Decision Making with our Kids

 Different kids – different styles

-I have one child who knows what he wants and can make decisions quickly.
+For instance, I have one child who knows what he wants and can make decisions quickly.
 The other child takes more time making decisions.
-He is more concerned about consequences and being able to live with the “right” decision.
+He is more concerned about negative outcomes and being able to live with the “right” decision.

 Both children benefit from encouragement when it comes to those decisions, however.
-While “bad” decisions are great teachers, we’d like to help our children avoid them when possible.
+While a bad decision can be a great teacher, we’d like to help our children avoid making a wrong decision when possible.
+Kids need to be aware of the consequences of their choices before they make a decision.

 When do we make poor choices?